cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - (Edit-run has been removed, but that needs to be re-implemented via UI + UIS)

+- In storing satisfied prerequisite status in the DB task pool table, OS is not happy that "the keys to a JSON dictionary are themselves JSON" and suggests "This should be converted into its own DB table pre-8.0.0." - search for "satisfied" in `cylc/flow/suite_db_mgr.py` and `cylc/flow/task_pool.py`.

 ### Possible Future Enhancements

 Follow-on changes that may or may not be worthwhile before Cylc 9: